light gray lines

 What are payment gateways?

 Payment gateways are secure services that act as middlemen, processing transactions between customers, businesses, and financial institutions.
 They enable businesses to accept credit and other payment methods securely and efficiently across websites, mobile apps, and even physical stores.
-Also, gateways offer data insights for smarter business decisions.
-There are various payment systems available that cater to different business needs, making it crucial to choose the right one for specific requirements.

 Payment gateways handle different tasks e.g.: